FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-To evaluate the generality of our approach, we select three well-known and commonly used models (i.e., CNN, ResNet-20~\cite{he2016deep}, VGG-16~\cite{simonyan2014very}).
-The CNN model is obtained from FedAvg~\cite{mcmahan2017communication}, which consists of two convolutional layers and two fully-connected layers.
-Both ResNet-20 and VGG-16 models are obtained from the official library \cite{models}.
-ResNet contains a large number of residual structures, while VGG is a connection-intensive model.
+We investigated three well-known models, i.e., CNN, ResNet-20~\cite{he2016deep}, VGG-16~\cite{simonyan2014very}.
+The CNN model was obtained from FedAvg~\cite{mcmahan2017communication}, consisting of two convolutional and fully-connected layers.
+ResNet-20 and VGG-16 models were obtained from the official library \cite{models}.